beubax/Grapheteria/docs/Advanced/Deployment.md

+---
+layout: default
+title: "Deploying Workflows"
+parent: "Advanced"
+nav_order: 4
+---

 # Deploying Workflows with FastAPI

 ## Overview

 Ready to share your workflows with the world?
-FastAPI makes it easy to deploy your Grapheteria workflows as a flexible API.
+Here we show examples with FastAPI (although any library works) to make it easy to deploy your Grapheteria workflows as a flexible API.
 Whether you're building an internal tool or a public service, these routes will help you manage workflow creation, execution, and monitoring.

 First, let's create a simple workflow definition file that we can use in our API: